-An Eco-Park that brings a 116-acre social landscape to the heart of a bustling skyscraper district.
+An award winning Eco-Park that brings a 116-acre social landscape to the heart of a bustling skyscraper district.

-Scroll all the way below the credits to view a selection of publications on this work!
+Scroll all the way down to view a selection of publications on this work!

 CHALLENGE

-Selected from a group of 5 international firms, Archi-Tectonics won this invited competition for the 2022 Asian Games in Hangzhou/ China.
+Selected from a group of 5 international firms, Archi-Tectonics won this invited competition [2018] for the Asian Games in Hangzhou/ China [2023].
 The project faced three major challenges.
-First, it had to transform a barren 1.6 kilometer site bisected by a major road into an active public landscape.
-Second, the design had to offer facilities tailor-made for the Games events that would remain useful after they ended, as well as an expansive fitness center an exhibition / visitors center.
-Third, it had to set the course for sustainable, ecologically conscious development in Hangzhou, one of China’s densest and fastest-growing cities.
+First, it had to transform the 1.6 kilometer site bisected by a major road and river into an active public eco landscape.
+Second, the design concept aimed to create hybrid stadiums for the Games events that would transform into an event / concert spaces.
+Third, it had to set the course for sustainable, ecologically conscious development [Sponge City] in Hangzhou, one of China’s densest and fastest-growing cities.

 INNOVATION